Myles Straw Player Props: Guardians vs. Phillies

 Myles Straw At The Plate

-- Straw will look to extend his four-game hitting streak.
-He's batting .375 in his last games.
+- Straw will look to extend his five-game hitting streak.
+He's batting .467 over the course of his last games.

-- Straw has picked up a hit in 61.7% of his 94 games this season, with more than one hit in 18.1% of those games.
+- Straw has picked up a hit in 62.1% of his 95 games this season, with at least two hits in 17.9% of those games.

-- In 15 games this year (16.0%), Straw has picked up an RBI, including two games with multiple runs batted in.
+- Straw has driven in a run in 15 games this year (15.8%), including two games with multiple runs batted in.

-- In 34.0% of his games this year, he has scored at least once.
-And he's had six games with multiple runs (6.4%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.